Heart of America (college rugby)

 The Heart of America Rugby Football Union is a college rugby conference playing in Division I-AA, with membership composed mostly of Big 12, Big Ten and SEC schools (and many of these schools enjoying longstanding rivalries from the former Big Eight Conference).
 HOA organizes a league competition with the winner qualifying for the national playoffs, and every fall hosts a rugby sevens tournament with the winner qualifying for the national sevens championships.

 Heart of America was a Division 2 conference until 2011, with Arkansas and Missouri ranked among the top teams in Division 2.
 In summer 2011, however, with the creation of the Premier College Division (Division I-A), several conferences including HOA decided to move up to Division I-AA.

 The HOA conference is led by Conference Commissioner Bill Sexton of Truman State University.

+The Confrence is separated in a North - South Division split with each division having 6 schools.

 Current members

 The current member schools (and the date they joined the conference) are: